Option to set CARP interfaces to 'maintenance mode', persisting through a reboot so the primary machines stays as backup/inactive

 This is required when there are some problems (possibly with the hardware) and the primary machine needs to be booted and checked again before becoming 'master'.
 Currently it will take back the master state during reboot even though there might still be problems or some re-configuring to do..

 My attempts to provide this option for 2.2 and 2.1 have been rejected.
 Some discussion there also about it being or not being needed..

 These commits can be installed through 'system patches' package, which will help for maintenance.
 But remember that wont work with installing a pfSense upgrade.

 #1 Updated by Chris Buechler over 5 years ago

 It hasn't been rejected because it's not needed (though Ermal said that initially, I know that's not the case from experience, as I noted on pull 851 in more detail) on the second attempt at least, that was because it was against RELENG_2_1 and that's a feature-frozen branch.

 Ermal can comment further if needed, but I think your second attempt addressed all his concerns and should be acceptable to merge to master if you can submit another request.

-#4 Updated by Trond Vindenes about 5 years ago
+#4 Updated by Trond Vindenes over 5 years ago

 Using "2.2-ALPHA (amd64) built on Fri Aug 15 14:31:24 CDT 2014".